Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 6790 should in theory be much better than the GeForce 8600 GT 256MB DDR2 overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 6790 should theoretically be quite a bit better than the GeForce 8600 GT 256MB DDR2 overall. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 6790 is a better choice, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 6790 is superior to the GeForce 8600 GT 256MB DDR2, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison